Robert Schumann: Liederkreis op. 39

 Mit dem Mondesglanz herein.

-The lyrical self is filled with contradiction: joy and emotion stand side by side.
-“I should like to exult, I should like to weep”: the expression goes beyond a simple emotional state.
+The lyrical self is full of contradictions: joy and emotion coexist.
+“I would like to rejoice, I would like to weep”: the expression here goes beyond a simple state of mind.

-The idea of “old wonders” brings memories back to life.
-The moon “shines in”— light becomes the metaphor of a returning, inexplicable beauty.
+The idea of “ancient miracles” brings the past back to life.
+The moon “shines again”: light becomes a metaphor for a beauty that has returned, inexplicably.

-Stanza 3 – Nature as Messenger of Love
+Stanza 3 – Nature as messenger of love

 Und der Mond, die Sterne sagen’s,